As not all of you will be familiar with the dollshouse I am working on, I will share some pictures of it with you over the next few weeks.

 The detailed drawings of the stoop are actual architectural drawings which I found in the Amsterdam archives.

 So this is where I let the story of my house begin: In 1742 the house is bought by a wealthy widow, Martha van Grootheest de Kleijne, who made her fortune in the tea trade.
-The 17th century canal house was remodeled by Martha after the latest 18th century fashion when she had Rococo style elements added to the house.
+The 17th century canal house was remodelled by Martha after the latest 18th century fashion when she had Rococo style elements added to the house.
 In Holland the expression of the Rococo style was not as abundant as in France, where the style originated.

 Even though I do a lot of research on things like the architectural and social history of the time, and I try to tie together facts and the fiction of my house, I am not trying to be historically correct.
 I'm just having fun.